vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 ### Network connections

 Ensure that connectivity is possible from your devices to Microsoft Defender for Endpoint cloud services.
-To prepare your environment, please reference [STEP 1: Configure your network environment to ensure connectivity with Defender for Endpoint service](configure-environment.md).
+To prepare your environment, see [STEP 1: Configure your network environment to ensure connectivity with Defender for Endpoint service](configure-environment.md).

 Defender for Endpoint on Linux can connect through a proxy server by using the following discovery methods: